 • A desire to teach and work with young people

 • A commitment to work hard on the course

 • Determination to succeed

-• A readiness to listen and share
+• A readiness to reflect and share ideas

-• A flexible approach to learning and teaching
+• A flexible approach to learning and teaching.

 Disclosure and Barring Service (DBS)